-In a massive search operation that involved police teams from Delhi and Mathura, the 32-year-old Uber cab driver has been picked up from the Delhi-Agra highway near Mathura within 48 hours of the incident
+In massive search operation that involved police teams from Delhi and Mathura, 32-year-old cabbie has been picked up from the Delhi-Agra highway near Mathura within 48 hours of the incident

 New Delhi: A taxi driver accused of raping a 27-year-old woman executive on Friday night was arrested yesterday from Mathura even as the US-based cab firm Uber with whom he worked was directed by Delhi police to join its probe.